-We're here with Carl Tannenbaum, Chief Economist of Northern Trust, to talk about shadow banking.
+We're with Carl Tannenbaum, Chief Economist of Northern Trust.
+Carl, great to see you.

 So Europe lately seems to be coming apart more than coming together.
 What's going on?

 Well, Europe has been coming together since the end of the Second World War and more forcefully since the creation of the common currency, the euro, in the early 1990s.
 And for a long time, it was very beneficial for all of the partner countries.
 But since the financial crisis, economic fortunes have diverged and some are questioning whether having those associations for trade and monetary policy are best for those individual countries.

 What do we expect to come out of these Brexit discussions?